EthanEvans2022/Rango/chapter_notes/chapter3.md

 # CHAPTER 3: Django Basics
+##Overview:
+### Creating a new Django Project
+1. To create the project, run `python django-admin.py startpoject <name>` where `name` is the name of the project you wish to create
+###Creating a new Django App
+1. To create a new app, run `python manage.py startapp <appname>`, where <appname> is the name of the app you wish to create
+2. Tell your Django project about the new app by adding it to the `INSTALLED_APPS` tuple in the project's `settings.py` file
+3. In the project `urls.py` file, add a mapping to the app
+4. In your app;s directory, create a `urls.py` file to direct incoming URL strings to views
+6. In your app's `view.py`, create the required views ensuring that they return a `HttpResponse` object
 ## 3.1: Testing Your Setup
 - Check that you have the right versions of Python and Django in the virtual environment
 - Check that django can be imported by quickly testing it in the Python interpreter